Trophime/magnet-scipy/README.md

 ## todos

+* [ ] test for extrapolation of csv 1D tabulated data
+* [ ] implement extrapolation for 2D tabulated data
 * [ ] test couple_main for one circuit with regular modeling
 * [ ] test couple_main for one circuit with pid modeling
 * [ ] test couple_main for two circuits with regular modeling - case M = 0